How to Play Blackjack

-Before you play blackjack online or in person, you should know a few things about blackjack rules, basic strategy, and the best way to beat the dealer by achieving a winning hand.
+Before you play blackjack online or in person, you should know a few things about blackjack rules, basic strategy, blackjack mistakes and the best way to beat the dealer by achieving a winning hand.
+Read on for our expert tips so you can start betting with confidence.

 The first two cards (and any remaining cards) in a player's hand are dealt face-up, while the dealer gets a face-up card and a face-down card (referred to as the hole card).
 With an Ace showing, the dealer's face-down card is checked for blackjack—an Ace paired with a card valued at 10 (10s, Jacks, Queens, or Kings)—which means the dealer wins.

-If the dealer checks and gets a natural blackjack, the game or hand ends since the player loses their original bet automatically (unless they paid for an Insurance bet, a side bet a player decides to wager or not, only when the dealer shows an Ace, resulting in a tie or "push").
+If the dealer checks and gets a natural blackjack, the game or hand ends since the player loses their original bet automatically (unless they paid for an Insurance bet, a side bet a player decides to wager or not, only when the dealer's face-up card is an Ace, resulting in a tie or "push").

 BLACKJACK CARD VALUES